 Jerry Rice showed why he's the GOAT in Super Bowl XXIII

-Both Nick Foles and Tom Brady produced exceptional performances in Super Bowl LII.
-But great Super Bowl performances are not just defined by MVP honors.
-There are so many other factors, including but not limited to, statistics, contributions to the team and the adversity the player faced.
+With 10 receptions for 141 yards, New England Patriots wide receiver Julian Edelman earned the MVP award for Super Bowl LIII.
+Was his performance one of the 50 greatest ever?
+Unfortunately, no. Super Bowl performances are not just defined by MVP honors.
+There are so many other factors, including but not limited to, statistics, contributions to the team, and the adversity the player faced.
 Whittling down the list is not easy, but here are 50 performances that have stood out over the past half-century.

 50. Hines Ward, WR, Pittsburgh Steelers – Super Bowl XL